Mohammed-Abdi/task-manager/README.md

 ## 🔧 Features

+- 🖥️ View Tasks
-- 📌 Add new tasks with a title and description
+- 📌 Add new tasks
 - ✅ Mark tasks as completed
 - 🗑️ Delete tasks
 - 🎨 Styled with custom dark theme and Boxicons